 Nothing lasts forever, except maybe the Goo Goo Dolls

-If you're a fan of the band the Goo Goo Dolls, a couple song titles on their latest EP Summer Anthem, dropping August 22, might worry you.
+If you're a fan of the band the Goo Goo Dolls, a couple song titles on their latest EP, Summer Anthem, dropping Aug.
+22, might worry you.

 Tracks with names such as "Nothing Lasts Forever" and "Not Goodbye (Close My Eyes)" can't help but conjure up concerns that one of the most prolific alternative rock bands in the last 40 years might be thinking about retiring.